FysikerMachineLearning/RecommenderSystem/README.md

 # Recommender System
 This repo will be dedicated to creating a recommender system for the smaller [Movielens dataset](https://grouplens.org/datasets/movielens/) they recommend for education and development.
-It can be donwloaded from [here](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip).
+All files are added in the repo.

 ## Good resources
 Here are two good articles to get started.
 (If you find any other that are usable, please post them in the list too)